andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/01-you_should_do_this.md

 short_sum: Comfort zone?
 We don't need no stinking comfort zone!
 summary:

-I open Instagram to find a message from my cousin Laura, a NYC-based dancer.
-Laura is 5 days older and 5 times more mature than I. I have
+I'm minding my own business on a nondescript January morning when I receive an Instagram message from my cousin Laura.
+Laura is a trained dancer in NYC who is 5 days older and 5 times more mature than I. I have
 <a href="/rambler/2021_11-nyc_marathon/marathon.html" target="_blank" rel="noopener noreferrer">written</a>
 <a href="/traveler/2022_01-ski_trip/06-seattle.html?id=laura" target="_blank" rel="noopener noreferrer">about</a>
 <a href="/rambler/2021_11-nyc_marathon/marathon.html?id=ballet" target="_blank" rel="noopener noreferrer">Laura</a>